mikedlowis-archive/dlang-scm/README.md

     make release

-You can execute just the unit tests with the following command:
+You can build and execute just the unit tests with the following command:

     make test